Septaholic/personalwebsite/README.md

 # My personal website
-With the help of Bootstrap 5
+With the help of daisyUI